Welcome to today's edition of the Rush 24-7 podcast.

 It needs to be used its primary purpose during an emergency.

-Coast Guard Commander Brendan McPherson said ABC News, we did have an aircraft that responded to a signal of distress where the Congressman was located.
+Coast Guard Commander Brendan McPherson said ABC News, we did have an aircraft that responded to a signal of distress where the congressman was located.

 Congressman did decline rescue at the time, so the chopper picked up three other people.

-Anyway, what happened is the guard had to send a second five-ton truck to rescue the first truck and Jefferson and his items.
+Anyway, what happened is the guard had to send a second five-ton truck to rescue the first truck and Jefferson and his items because the first truck got stuck in the mud in a lawn outside his fashionable home on Marengo Street in his district.

 Jefferson insisted the expedition did not distract from rescue efforts.

-It has now been uh speculated by uh uh investigative sources that uh Jefferson was retrieving the cash uh that that uh constituted the uh the bribe that he had been paid and so forth, and he needed to get in there and uh and get it out.
+Now, what all this leads to is that this box, the size of a small refrigerator, it has now been speculated by investigative sources that Jefferson was retrieving the cash that constituted the bribe that he had been paid and so forth.

-I I I bring all this history back because you see what's happened to this story.
+I bring all this history back because you see what's happened to this story.

-Nobody in the House of Representatives, except Nancy Pelosi, and she's even tiptoeing around it, appears to be sl in the slightest way outraged over what a member of Congress has done.
+Nobody in the House of Representatives, except Nancy Pelosi, and she's even tiptoeing around it, appears to be in the slightest way outraged over what a member of Congress has done.

-Now out of control they were in this search, and how the Justice Department had no right and no business going in there, and we got to get those materials back.
+No, the focus is on the executive branch, how out of control they were in this search and how the Justice Department had no right and no business going in there.

-Oh no, he's not, says Justice Department.
+Oh, no, he's not, says Justice Department.

 Oh, yes, he is, says ABC.